 Bathroom lights can be listed with just their suitable bathroom zone, the corresponding IP rating or both.
 The IP (Ingress Protection) rating, also known as the IP code or International Protection Marking, ranks how effectively an electrical item is sealed against solid and liquid objects.

 The ratings are given as the initials IP and then two digits.
-In this instance, we can overlook the first digit as it rates the protection level against solid objects.
 It’s the second digit that’s key for bathroom lighting and the higher it is, the greater the resistance to water.

 Here’s a breakdown of the scale for each of the second digit ratings.